HMO Mortgage Brokers

 However, the exact length of occupancy can vary based on several factors:

 - Rental agreements: The standard rental agreement for student HMOs often spans 10 to 12 months.
-Some landlords offer 12-month contracts, which include the summer months, while others may offer shorter contracts that align more closely with the academic year.
+Some landlords offer 12-month contracts, which include the summer months, while others may offer shorter contracts that align more closely with the academic year, HMO mortgage lenders will rely on their valuers to confirm the rental figures to be used in the HMO lenders affordability assessment.

 - Summer Lettings: In some cases, students may choose to stay in their HMO over the summer for work, internships, or to avoid the hassle of moving twice.
-Landlords may also rent out the property to other tenants during the summer if the students vacate.
+Landlords may also rent out the property to other tenants during the summer if the students vacate, this is usually permitted with HMO mortgage lenders.

 Large HMOs are those exceeding 7 bedrooms and sometimes as large as 50 rooms.